run-ai/docs/docs/Administrator/Cluster-Setup/cluster-prerequisites.md

 ## Hardware Requirements

 *   __Kubernetes: Dedicated CPU-only worker node:__ To save on expensive GPUs-based hardware, we recommend (though not a must), a dedicated, CPU-only worker machine.
-On the CPU-only machine, Run:AI requires the following resources:
+Run:AI requires the following resources:

-    *   2 CPUs
+    *   4 CPUs
     *   4GB of RAM
-    *   20GB of Disk space
+    *   At least 20GB of Disk space

 *   __Shared data volume:__ Run:AI, via Kubernetes, abstracts away the machine on which a container is running.
 For containers to run anywhere, they need to be able to access data from any machine in a uniform way in order to access training data and code as well as save checkpoints, weights and other machine-learning related artifacts.
 Typically, this requires a NAS (Network-attached storage) which allows any node to connect to storage outside the box or some object storage to achieve a similar purpose.